 - Healthy gums are especially important if you are pregnant.
 During pregnancy, your body produces higher levels of hormones.
 Your gums may react strongly to these hormones causing some to develop “pregnancy gingivitis”.
 This is a condition that causes swollen, red, and tender gums that may bleed when brushing or flossing.

 - There is also the risk of having a pre-term, low birth weight baby in women with even mild periodontal infection.
 During pregnancy, the level of prostaglandins increases, and then peaks then in labor.
 Extra prostaglandins are produced in response to gum infection and your body may interpret this as a signal to go into labor.

 Information for Our Patients:

 - Nightguards – Nighttime protection against Bruxing and clenching

 - Bruxism – The Link Between Clenching, Headaches and Tooth Wear

 - General Information for Patients with Dry Mouth (Xerostomia)

-Learn more about dental hygiene and periodontal disease by visiting the video gallery, here.
+Learn more about dental cleaning and periodontal disease by visiting the video gallery, here.